opus-research/jgit/Documentation/technical/reftable.md

 prior ref block should be padded to ensure the ref index starts on a block alignment.

-An index block should only be written if there are at least 4 blocks in the file, as cold reads using the index requires 2 disk reads (read index, read block), and binary searching <= 4 blocks also requires <= 2 reads.
+If there are at least 4 ref blocks, a ref index block should be written to improve lookup times.
+Cold reads using the index requires 2 disk reads (read index, read block), and binary searching < 4 blocks also requires <= 2 reads.
 Omitting the index block from smaller files saves space.

 Index block format:

     uint32( (0x80 << 24) | block_len )
     index_record+
-    uint32( restart_offset )+
+    uint24( restart_offset )+
     uint16( restart_count )
     padding?